 High School Youth Group

-Our confirmed and high school youth are invited to join us all year, each Tuesday at 7 pm.
+Our confirmed and high school youth are invited to join us all year, each Sunday evening.
 Our high school youth group gathers together to learn how to navigate issues prevalent to their lives and Faith Journey through devotionals and discussion.
 We use many different ministry curricula, including Ministry and Media, Augsburg Fortress, Group Publishing, Concordia, and other relevant programs.
 Our high school youth fundraise throughout the year to be able to attend a summer mission trip to an area that has been devastated by natural disasters; often teaming up with other faith-based organizations, such as Lutheran Disaster Response.

 In addition to our many wonderful youth programs, we offer: